 There are two types of SEO: Local search and organic search.
 Local search are the results that appear in the Google Maps listings.
 Organic search are the traditional search results that usually appear below the local search results.
 Understand the type of service that you need.
 Here’s an local search articlethat explains the difference.

-SEO companies tend to specialize in certain size markets.
+Search Engine Optimization companies tend to specialize in certain size markets.
 Companies catering to large corporations won’t also service small businesses.
 Finding a firm that specializes in your size business is important.
 But don’t look for a firm catering to your type of business.
 If an SEO firm focuses on specific types of businesses they end up competing with themselves, trying to get the same search result for multiple clients.

 Discuss the proposal process with each SEO vendor.
 Find out what research they are basing their proposal on.
 An SEO firm must do a certain amount of keyword and competitive research in order to provide you with a quality proposal.
 If they provide a quote or provide packages that you must select from without them doing any analysis, there is no assurance that their work will be successful.
 There is some research that they must do in order to prepare a quality proposal.